 Actively disengaged employees are actually quite harmful to have in your organization.
 They are unhappy and not afraid to show it or talk about it.
 Not only are they low performers, they will often work to undermine the performance of others.
 They complain and blame others for their lack of career growth, salary, and misery.

-As of the latest survey data in 2018, the breakout of these 3 categories was as follows:
+As of the latest survey data from 2018, the breakout of these 3 categories was as follows: